Dance-Data-Project/smith-capstone-23/README.md

 ## Definitions

-* "Dance Companies" refers to non-profit organizations that have filed an IRS form 990 within the past five years and whose primary purpose involves dance as a performing art.
+* **Dance Companies** refers to non-profit organizations that have filed an IRS form 990 within the past five years and whose primary purpose involves dance as a performing art.
-* “Building” refers to all land, buildings, leasehold improvements, equipment, and other fixed assets held for investment purposes.
+* **Building**  refers to all land, buildings, leasehold improvements, equipment, and other fixed assets held for investment purposes.
-* “Net assets” refers to all liquid assets and all fixed assets a company reports in their IRS filings.
+* **Net assets** refers to all liquid assets and all fixed assets a company reports in their IRS filings.
-* “Endowment” refers to endowment funds established by donor-restricted gifts that are maintained to provide a source of income for either a specified period of time or until a specific event occurs.
+* **Endowment** refers to endowment funds established by donor-restricted gifts that are maintained to provide a source of income for either a specified period of time or until a specific event occurs.
-* “Unpaid Labor” is defined as any given company’s use of volunteer work.
+* **Unpaid Labor** is defined as any given company’s use of volunteer work.
-* “Region” is defined as one of the five major regions of the United States according to the [National Geographic Society](https://education.nationalgeographic.org/resource/united-states-regions/): Northeast, Southeast, Southwest, Midwest, and West.
+* **Region** is defined as one of the five major regions of the United States according to the [National Geographic Society](https://education.nationalgeographic.org/resource/united-states-regions/): Northeast, Southeast, Southwest, Midwest, and West.

 ## Data Sources